-It’s fun to shoot M cars in different environments; after all, the mantra of these cars is that you can literally race it during the day and pick up your date with it that night.
+It’s fun to shoot M cars like this BMW M2 in different environments.
+After all, the mantra of these cars is that you can literally race it during the day and pick up your date with it that night.
 They all have dual personalities.

-We always focus on the outside world because that’s what we have access to, but for MPACT 2019, held at Pocono raceway, I was able to shoot on the closed track for a few hours with Sue and her amazing M2 during magic hour.
+We always focus on the outside world because that’s what we have access to, but for MPACT 2019, I was able to shoot on the closed track for a few hours with Sue and her amazing BMW M2 during magic hour.

 A shoot like this requires careful planning and creative vision.
 We had three things working against us:

 - Time, as in the sun going down.

 - Time again, as in how long we could be out on the track and in the pits unhindered.

 - Lighting.
 There would be no scouting beforehand, though I had been to Pocono both as a spectator and racer before.

 Luckily, I knew the angle I wanted from watching years of Top Gear and reading Car & Driver; the car parked on the finish line, wheel turned in, perfectly symmetrical with the walls.
 Looking at BMWUSA.com showed that the M4 series they shot had a similar theme to what I wanted, and I used that for inspiration.

 I brought everything, and ended up using nothing aside from the camera and a tripod.
 You can use a light, or strobe, to light the car, but as the sun was changing position fast, I did not want to waste time setting one up.
 To compensate for fading light, just hold the shutter open longer.
 No doubt you’ll over expose the sky when you do this, so shoot another plate for the sky on a shorter exposure, and if using a polarizer on your lens, shoot a third plate so you have clean reflections.